 Returns NULL for single-row input (N-1 = 0)

-sql copy
+sql

-⚠ Anti-Pattern — Confusing VAR_SAMP with VARIANCE
+⚠Anti-Pattern— Confusing VAR_SAMP with VARIANCE

 VARIANCE is an alias for VAR_POP in MariaDB, not VAR_SAMP — using them interchangeably leads to the wrong denominator.